zhidongdongdongdong/LUSCM/README.md

 # LUSM
-this repository is used to mining low utility sequence
+this repository is used to mining low utility continual sequence